facebook/folly/folly/docs/Overview.md

 ####`small_vector.h`

-Vector with the small buffer optimization and an ptional embedded `PicoSpinLock`.
+Vector with the small buffer optimization and an optional embedded `PicoSpinLock`.

 ####`sorted_vector_types.h`